juliusHuelsmann/Wrapper/README.md

 Neat Wrapper function written in C++ for preceding and suffixing the function calls to one instance, and thus guarding ownership restrictions.

-Used in practice e.g. for controlling the access to an element which owership expires when a thread marks transfers the ownership back to the handler.
+Used in practice e.g. for controlling the access to an element which ownership expires when a thread marks transfers the ownership back to the handler.

 Wrapper is extended by the implementation of the `prefix` function.